cognitedata/reveal/metrics/README.md

 Metrics.optOut(options?);
 ```

-Too check if a user is opted out:
+To check if a user is opted out:

 ```js
 import { Metrics } from '@cognite/metrics';